luxtorpeda-dev/luxtorpeda/scripts/new-package-doc.md

 1. Go to: https://gitlab.com/luxtorpeda/packages/ and create a new project
 2. Name it the same way as mirrored repo you want to build
+3. Set
-3. Set Visibility to Public
+   Visibility Level: Public
+   Initialize with a README: NO
 4. In locally cloned package-template repo:

-   git remote add NAME git@gitlab.com:luxtorpeda/packages/NAME.git git push openjk master
+   git remote add NAME git@gitlab.com:luxtorpeda/packages/NAME.git git push NAME master

 5. Add NAME to `all_packages` in `init-packages.sh`; run the script
 6. Go to new package repo and continue using instructions from